What a graceful remedy

 The solution is simple: if the INPI gives a response under 2 months, this answer is the decision of the INPI (Article 21 of the Law No. 2000-321 of 12 April 2000 on the Rights of Citizens in their Relations with Administrations).

-Section 3.2.
-In case of absence of response from the INPI
+In the absence of a response from the INPI

 The law of November 12, 2013 posits the principle that the silence kept by the administration on a request is agreement (under certain conditions).
 These provisions apply from November 12, 2014 to requests addressed to the administrations of the State and its public institutions from that date.